rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter10_decision-risk.md

 - **Target Cpk** (e.g., ≥ 1.33)
 - **Regulatory or internal tolerances**

-*Important: These thresholds are not regulatory requirements but typical industry practice.
+> ⚠️ **Note**: These thresholds (e.g., p_out ≤ 0.1%, Cpk ≥ 1.33)
+> are common industry practices but **not regulatory requirements**.
-Acceptance limits should be defined within the company’s Quality System, considering product criticality and regulatory expectations.*
+> Acceptance limits must be defined within the company’s Quality System,
+> considering product criticality and regulatory expectations.

 These thresholds **transform raw statistics into actionable decisions.**